The Pulse

 Every year, neutral colors continue to win

 There is something about neutral colors that just makes everyone want to have them.
 Now this is not only about cars but even with other items.
-For instance, these days people would prefer having a home with neutral elements in it, like black, white, cream, and grey too.
-Having said that white is the number one colour dominating in the U.S. and the resale value is high.
+For instance, these days people would prefer having a home with neutral elements in it, like black, white, cream, and gray too.
+Having said that, white holds a 28% market share in the Americas, making it the most popular car color in the U.S., and its resale value is high.

-Black and grey follow suit.
+Black and gray follow suit.
+According to BASF’s 2025 Global Color Report, black holds the top spot globally with a 23% market share, while gray trails at 19%.
 Black is one color that no one hates, I would like to believe, also because it matches and blends with any other color.
 Black speaks power and sophistication.
 Black automobiles in particular are popular among premium car purchasers because they exude luxury and high-end appeal.
 The only shortfall is that they need more maintenance because, if damaged, it is easy to identify.
-Grey has risen because of its modesty and versatile appearance.
+Gray has risen because of its modesty and versatile appearance.

 An unexpected change: More colorful options are coming up

-While neutral colors are dominating, other colorful colours seem to be emerging.
+While neutral colors are dominating, other vibrant colors seem to be emerging.
 It means people are slowly opening up to more options and trying out new color choices.
 For example, blue.
 I would like to believe that because technology has advanced, there is also an automotive paint technology that is currently appealing to buyers that keeps drawing them closer to blue.

 Additionally, darker or emerald shades of green are on the radar too.
-Green has always represented things like money, health, nature, earth and so forth.
-Therefore, individuals switching to green see it as a way to promote a green environment, while for some, it is just in an era of experimenting to keep their options open and to be more versatile than before.
+Green has seen the greatest increase among chromatic colors in the past year.
+Individuals switching to green see it as a way to promote a green environment, while for some, it is just an era of experimenting to keep their options open and to be more versatile than before.

 Implications for purchasers and the future of vehicle colors